IEP — Individualized Education Program for school behavior problems

 How do you get an IEP?

 To sum up: school behavioral problems are stressful for parents and distressing for children.
 Frequently, this misbehavior occurs because a child is struggling with an unrecognized cognitive, emotional, or learning issue.
 Treating the effects of these issues as if they were a discipline problem is counterproductive and makes everyone more miserable.
-Parents are often unaware of IEPs, or they think IEPs are only for children with severe disabilities.
+Parents are often unaware of IEPs, or think they are only for children with severe disabilities.
 IEPs, however, can be a powerful solution to educational and behavioral problems in children with mild to moderate needs.